Educating and empowering girls and their superpowers for a sustainable future

 The Bridge Nigeria model uses policies and practices that elevate learning of girls, female empowerment and community role models.
 Through innovative approaches such as gender sensitive instruction in lesson and textbook materials; expecting equal participation through ‘cold calling’ of boys and girls in the classroom and the use of female school leaders as role models – enabling girls to succeed is a carefully designed approach.

-Bridge Nigeria supports thousands of girls to become confident, empowered young women as they progress in learning each and every day, helping them complete primary school; do well in secondary school and university and open up opportunities offering prosperity and success.
+Bridge Nigeria believes in the importance of women’s education, and supports thousands of girls to become confident, empowered young women as they progress in learning each and every day, helping them complete primary school; do well in secondary school and university and open up opportunities offering prosperity and success.

 10-year-old Elizabeth Williams-Charles is a Primary six pupil who loves to be in school learning new things with her friends.
 Unlike most children, Elizabeth loves mathematics and sees it as interesting and fun.
 When asked what she would like to be in the future, she didn’t think twice or bat an eyelid before answering.
 She hopes to become a pilot in the future and hopefully fly her parents.